fabiot100/kong/README.md

 hostssl all all 0.0.0.0/0 cert  clientcert=1
 ```

 The three last lines are what really matter now.
-The antepenult and the last but one line are about the connection using certificate, allowing only the listed containers sources (kong and konga).
+The penult line is about the connection using certificate, allowing only the listed container source (kong).
 The last one line means that it's necessary a certificate configured on client to make the connection (in this case, all sources are liberated).

-**NOTE** - Kong and Konga don't accept clientcert option equal 1.
+**NOTE** - Open source Kong version doesn't accept clientcert option equal to 1.
 So knowing this, I'm using both methods (user/password and certificate).

 *postgresql.conf* - in this file you'll configure the certificates path.
 Search in this file for the following lines: